Project Details -

 Health Care Theme

-- Implement a set of 30-50 indication alerts for medications that are vulnerable to look-alike and sound-alike errors at one hospital in Chicago and six in New York City, using two commercial EMR systems.
+- Implement a set of 30-50 indication alerts for medications that are vulnerable to look-alike and sound-alike errors at one hospital in Chicago and one in New York City, using two commercial electronic medical record systems.

 - Conduct an interrupted time series study design to quantify the effect of indication alerts on 1) the combined rate of self-intercepted wrong-drug and wrong-patient CPOE errors and 2) on the rate of each type of error viewed separately.